ekozyreff/ekozyreff.github.io/vita.md

 # Short Bio

-I was born in Brazil, in city called [Sorocaba](https://maps.app.goo.gl/Dd62pGTmhWDNdz2i6).
-Since a young age, I was drawn to math and sciences.
-When I was in high school, I spent a year as an exchange student in the US, where I lived with an American family and was a sophomore at [Miami Palmetto Senior High](https://www.palmettopanthers.org/).
-This experience was life changing because it gave me a greater perspective of the world.
+I was born in Brazil, in a city called [Sorocaba](https://maps.app.goo.gl/Dd62pGTmhWDNdz2i6).
+Since a young age, I have been drawn to mathematics and sciences, and went on to study Engineering, Operations Research, and, more recently, Machine Learning.

-I went on to study Engineering, Mathematics, Operations Research and, more recently, Machine Learning.
-Since my first internship, I have worked in technical, academic and managerial roles.
-Today my main focus is devising and implementing mathematical programming models to optimize processes at a major player in the paper industry.
+In my professional career, I have worked in technical, academic and managerial roles.
+Today my main focus is on devising and implementing mathematical programming models to optimize processes at a major player in the paper industry.

-In my free time, I enjoy listening to music and to podcasts, running, reading novels, watching movies and hanging out with friends.
+In my free time, I enjoy listening to music and podcasts, running, reading novels, watching videos, and spending time with friends and family.

 # Main Experience